Bookings Workflow

 Open Stages

-Open Stages are the points in which the Opportunity is active and can be won.
-At a high-level, Open Opportunities are those which you’re working on and should be concerned with at present, because they can be ‘Won’.
-Opportunities that are in the Open Stage will feature as a statistic in the ‘funnel’ diagram when you load the Sales Pipeline (the main page of the Sales Opportunities).
+Open Stages are the points in which the Booking is active and can be won.
+At a high-level, Open Bookings are those which you’re working on and should be concerned with at present, because they can be ‘Won’.
+Bookings that are in the Open Stage will feature as a statistic in the ‘funnel’ diagram when you load the Sales Pipeline (the main page of the Bookings).

 Drag and drop the Open Stages in the preferred order you want the funnel to display them.